CYS4srl/SensitiveDiscoverer/README.md

 ## Usage

-The default configuration has a list of regural expression and file extension.
+The default configuration has a list of regular expression and file extension.
 To see the predefined list go to Options TAB.
 Here you can choose which of them activate or not or you can choose to insert your own regular expression or file extension.
 For both of them there are a list of actions to interact with them The actions are: